-Social Search is an application which is designed to operate as a browser hijacker, it changes certain browser's settings to socialsearch.com - an address of a search engine which displays results generated by ask.com.
-It is common that users download and/or install such apps unintentionally, for this reason they are categorized as potentially unwanted applications (PUAs).
+Social Search operates as a browser hijacker and changes certain browser settings to socialsearch.com (the address of a search engine, which displays results generated by ask.com).
+Commonly, users download and install these apps unintentionally and, for this reason, they are categorized as potentially unwanted applications (PUAs).

-After installation Social Search changes address of a homepage, default search engine and new tab to socialsearch.com.
-It means that its users visit this address when they open a browser, new tab and enter search queries.
-Socialsearch.com is a search engine which provides results generated by Ask search engine (ask.com).
-It is worthwhile to mention that apps that are designed to change the aforementioned browser's settings/promote search engines (often fake ones) do not allow users to modify those settings (change the assigned address into another, preferred one) and the only way to do that is to uninstall those apps.
-It is likely that the same applies to Social Search as well.
-Furthermore, quite often apps of this type are designed to gather information related to user's browsing activities.
-For example, addresses of visited pages, entered search queries, geolocations, IP addresses, or other browsing data.
-Moreover, in some cases they can read personal, sensitive information as well.
-There is always a possibility that their developers could misuse gathered data to generate revenue by selling it to third parties (potentially cyber criminals) or in some other ways.
-Therefore, apps that are classified as browser hijackers should not be trusted - their users may become victims of identity theft, experience problems related to browsing safety, online privacy, and/or some other problems.
+After installation, Social Search assigns the address of the homepage, default search engine and new tab to socialsearch.com.
+Therefore, users are forced to visit this address when they open a browser, new tab, or enter search queries.
+Note that socialsearch.com provides results generated by the Ask search engine (ask.com).
+Browser hijackers prevent users from modifying the settings and the only solution is to uninstall the apps.
+This situation also applies to Social Search.
+These apps also gather information relating to users' browsing activities.
+For example, addresses of visited pages, entered search queries, geolocations, IP addresses and other browsing data.
+In some cases, they can read personal, sensitive information as well.
+Developers misuse the data to generate revenue by selling it to third parties (potentially, cyber criminals) or in other ways.
+Avoid browser hijackers - users might become victims of identity theft, experience problems relating to browsing safety, online privacy, or other issues.

 |Browser Extension(s)||Social Search|

 |Supposed Functionality||This app supposedly improves the browsing experience.|